-Zoom, Google Meet, WebEx, GoToMeeting, FaceTime… these video conference platforms have become common household words, especially over the past year of distance communication.
+Zoom, Google Meet, WebEx, FaceTime… these video conference platforms have become common household words over the past few years.
 However, for some people with communication disorders, video chatting can be incredibly challenging.
 Read on to learn a few tips we as communication partners can use to make video chatting a more pleasant experience for our loved ones with communication disorders.

 We all benefit from nonverbal communication cues – whether it’s how our eyebrows pop up to show surprise, showing a glowing smile, or seeing how our lips move to give cues about what speech sound we just produced, being able to see your communication partner’s face is key to aiding in comprehension.
 For any relatives who are hard of hearing, or who have trouble understanding language or reading social cues, being able to see your face will be incredibly helpful.
 Make sure you’re well-lit and that your camera is facing you so that your entire face can easily be seen on the screen.